sstlltss/Lebenslauf/index.md

 - **Bird Tracking**
   - A reinforcement learning environment aims to let the agent find the best positions to place the rest zone for mirgrating birds.
-  - The final assignment of lecture *Reinforcement Learning*
+  - The final assignment of the lecture *Reinforcement Learning*
 - **Audio Communication and Acoustics**
   - A series of experiments on audio and acoustics.
 - **Pacman**